dongqi-DQ/GEO4PALM/README.md

 TerraCatalogue client is for ESA land use API.
 More information can be found [here](https://vitobelgium.github.io/terracatalogueclient/installation.html).

 ## PALM domain utility
 Users may visualise domain by running `palm_domain_utility.py` via `panel`.
-This can be done on local machine and/or a remote server.
+This can be done on a local machine and/or a remote server.

 ### Local machine